ad4mh07/heat_transfer_project/README.md

 The solution is obtained iteratively until convergence.

 ## Repository structure

+figures- saved figures from the example

 README- the README for this project

+example- an example of 6 well-defined input functions, and 3 calls of the simulation

+models- a rough python script containing all major iterations of the project, excluding the final one, which is self-contained in 'simulation.py'

+performance- a script containing a modified version of the simulation that measures the computational performance (speed) at different resolutions

+performance_report- a  table and plot of results I achieved from the 'performance.py' script

 requirements- a list of the required python modules

 simulation- the final, tidied up iteration of this project

-  example- an example of 6 well-defined input functions, and 3 calls of the simulation

-  figures- saved figures of the example

-  models- a rough python script containing all major iterations of the project, excluding the final one, which is self-contained in simulation.py

-  timing- a script containing a modified version of the simulation that measures the computational performance (speed) at different resolutions

-  timing_report- a short tables of results I achieved from the timing.py script

 ## Features